Get Custom Training

 Example:

-Branching stories rehearse judgment calls: stop the line for an out-of-spec thickness? reroute a late truck? handle a contractor demanding a rush load?
-Outcomes affect safety, quality, and OTIF so choices feel real.
+Interactive branching stories help workers rehearse judgment calls such as deciding whether to stop the line for an out-of-spec thickness, reroute a delayed truck, or handle a contractor demanding a rush load.
+Outcomes show how choices influence safety, quality, and on-time in-full delivery so decisions feel meaningful.

 Tests and Assessments